Overview

 Enter a name for the automation rule.

-In this example, enter Define more key resultsDescribe the automation rule.
+In this example, enter Define more key resultsDescribe the automation rule with a short description.

-In this example, enter Create and assign a task to OKR owners who have defined two or less key resultsClick Create automation.
+In this example, enter Create and assign a task to OKR owners who havedefined two or less key results.

 2. Create the trigger